CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexClusterBackupPolicyInventory.md

 HasTgtCluster returns a boolean if a field has been set.

+### SetTgtClusterNil

+`func (o *HyperflexClusterBackupPolicyInventory) SetTgtClusterNil(b bool)`

+ SetTgtClusterNil sets the value for TgtCluster to be an explicit nil

+### UnsetTgtCluster
+`func (o *HyperflexClusterBackupPolicyInventory) UnsetTgtCluster()`

+UnsetTgtCluster ensures that no value is present for TgtCluster, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)